-The 2013 expedition will be carried out with the support and co-operation of the Hamlet of Sachs Harbour, and the Sachs Harbour Hunters and Trappers Committee.
+The 2017 expedition will only be carried out with the permission, and co-operation of the Hamlets and Hunters and Trappers Committees of Sachs Harbour, Paulatuk, and Tuktoyaktuk, as well as the Inuvialuit Regional Corporation and DFO.

 The device will also allow us to stay connected with family and colleagues anywhere, even where the cell phone doesn’t work.